awesomemotive/wp-simple-pay-lite/readme.txt

 == Changelog ==

+= Stripe Payment Forms v4.6.7 - January 24, 2023 =

+* New "Activity & Reports" - see an overview of latest activity and filterable reports.
+* New: Warn users before trashing or deleting a payment form.
+* Fix: Ensure WordPress <= 5.5 compatibility.
+* Fix: Avoid JavaScript errors on pages where elements do not exist.
+* Dev: Update known plugin conflict list.
+* Dev: Update documentation URLs.

 = Stripe Payment Forms v4.6.6 - January 3, 2023 =

 * New: Support hCaptcha as a Google reCAPTCHA alternative.
 Configure a CAPTCHA solution in WP Simple Pay > Settings > General > Anti-Spam to help prevent spam and fraudulent payments.